Chaotic Regularization and Heavy-Tailed Limits for Deterministic Gradient Descent: Conclusion

-We are grateful to the computational resources provided by the Swedish National Infrastructure for Computing (SNIC) at Chalmers Centre for Computational Science and Engineering (C3SE) partially funded by the Swedish Research Council through grant agreement no. 2018-05973.
+\paragraph{Acknowledgements.} We are grateful to the computational resources provided by the Swedish National Infrastructure for Computing (SNIC) at Chalmers Centre for Computational Science and Engineering (C3SE) partially funded by the Swedish Research Council through grant agreement no. 2018-05973.
 S. H. Lim would like to acknowledge the WINQ Fellowship, the SNIC AI/ML grant, and the Swedish Research Council (VR/2021-03648) for providing support of this work.
-U. \c{S}.'s research is supported by the French government under management of Agence Nationale de la Recherche as part of the ``Investissements d’avenir'' program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute).
+U. \c{S}.'s research was funded in part by the French government under management of Agence Nationale de la Recherche as part of the ``Investissements d’avenir'' program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute), and the European Research Council Starting Grant DYNASTY -- 101039676.